 The recommended treatment largely depends on the tumor type and the extent of disease.
 Treatments such as aggressive surgical removal of the tumor, chemotherapy, radiation therapy, or combinations of these provide a more favorable outlook when the diagnosis is made early.

 Tumors of the larynx and trachea are rare in cats.
+They can be benign (inflammatory polyps) or malignant (such as squamous cell carcinoma, lymphosarcoma, and adenocarcinoma).
 The most common signs of tumors of the larynx include labored breathing when inhaling or after exercise; high-pitched, noisy breathing; voice change (hoarseness or loss of voice); and coughing.
 Similar signs are associated with tumors of the trachea.
 A diagnosis can often be made from the history and clinical findings and by eliminating other causes of upper airway obstruction or coughing.
 The tumor mass may be seen by the veterinarian during examination of the larynx or trachea with an endoscope.
 Definitive diagnosis can be made after a biopsy.
 Treatment involves surgically removing the tumor.
 Some types of tumors respond to radiation therapy.

 Surgery to remove the portion of the lung containing the tumor is the recommended treatment in most cases.
 Tumors that cannot be operated on or those that have spread may be treated with chemotherapy.
 Recurrence or spread of the tumor is a common cause of death.